 See that long ridge over there?
 It runs up onto Mount French … That’s south Mount French you can see over there.
 When the Aboriginals lived here, their tribe was the Ugarapuls, and their word for that ridge and the area running up onto south Mount French, they called that ‘Punjargin’.

 They call this general area around here ‘Coochin Coochin’, because their word for a swan is ‘Coochin’, and place of many swans is ‘Coochin Coochin’.
 So, the full name of a red-billed black swan is ‘Mooroo Coochin’.
 Anyway, the Mooroocoochin [Bunjurgen’s 2008 chambourcin], that wine came on the truck, and we put it in the cool room.
-Sue and I were sitting here having a drink — we’d just opened a bottle of it — and what flew past?
+We were sitting here having a drink — we’d just opened a bottle of it — and what flew past?
 Two black swans!

 How did you choose which variety of grapes to grow?